 Now this is a difficult one to answer.
 You are in a catch 22 situation.
 If you continue with the premium payments you would be losing on allocation, administration and mortality charges, along with the opportunity that you may earn better by putting money somewhere else.

-But if you discontinue life insurance policy, then you may be making the complete insurance proceeds taxable, which may make you pay heavily on taxes.
+But if you discontinue life insurance policy, then you may be making the proceeds taxable,

 So the decision to continue or discontinue life insurance insurance policy varies with case to case.
 It will depend on the number of premiums you have paid, charges associated with the policy and Income tax bracket you fall into.
 Comparative analysis has to be made at that moment to make a wiser financial decision.